 History of the Recreation, Parks, & Tourism Department

-In the 1950s the Department or Recreation and Parks was established, the second one in the State of Maryland.
-During those years utilizing the City of Salisbury, school, and church facilities the Department was able to offer indoor and outdoor programs to the youth and citizens of the County, including summer playground and sports activities.
-In addition, the Recreation Commission also worked with the City of Salisbury to help design, build, and improve city parks.
+In the 1950's, Wicomico became the second county in Maryland to establish a Recreation & Parks Department.
+By utilizing the City of Salisbury, school, and church facilities, the Department was able to offer indoor and outdoor programs to the youth and citizens of the County.
+The Recreation Commission also worked with the City of Salisbury to help design, build, and improve city parks.
 In 1959, the Wicomico Youth & Civic Center was dedicated and quickly became the center of community activities.

-The first Wicomcio County parks were established in the 1960s as three properties were acquired to provide swimming areas for local residents.
-Lifeguards and swimming lessons were offered.
-In the 1970's, using the State of Maryland's Program Open Space the Recreation & Parks Department began in earnest to build the Wicomico County Parks system.
+Wicomico County's first parks were established in the 1960's as three properties were acquired to provide swimming areas for local residents.
+In the 1970's, with funding from the State of Maryland's Program Open Space, the Recreation & Parks Department began in earnest to build the Wicomico County Parks system.
 Partnering with local groups who contributed funds, talent, and sweat equity, park facilities sprung up in the local communities of Sharptown, Mardela, Delmar, Willards, and Pittsville.
-The 1970s and 1980s also saw the parks department begin to address the need for athletic fields, local playgrounds, and community parks; in addition they saved a large property from development to be used as a 234 acre historical park called Pemberton Historical Park.
+This growth continued into the 1980's, and included the preservation of the 260-acre tract of land, which is today Pemberton Historical Park.

-In 1997 the County combined the operations of their indoor stadium (Civic Center), recreation, parks, and tourism divisions to create a new Department of Recreation, Parks, and Tourism.
-Combined with Enterprise Budgeting this partnership has allowed a pooling of resources to provide a better, more varied, and efficient delivery of service to their customers.
+In 1997 the County combined the operations of their indoor stadium (Civic Center), recreation, parks, and tourism divisions to create the new Department of Recreation, Parks, and Tourism.
+This partnership has allowed a pooling of resources to provide a better, more varied, and efficient delivery of service to their customers.